 Building Your Dream Home with a Construction Loan

 Ready to build the house of your dreams?
 While this can be a very exciting time in your life, you probably have a lot of questions too.
 Beyond what the home looks like, you need to understand if you can get a loan to build a house, how home building loans work, how much you will need to put down on a construction loan and more.
-Here are answers to the top questions we hear at Citizens & Northern Bank about construction loans.
+Here are answers to the top questions we hear at C&N about construction loans.

 How do construction loans work?